aditya510683/Estimating-a-Risk-Factor-Model-for-a-Stock-with-Live-Data/README.md

 This repository contains a Jupyter notebook that demonstrates the estimation of the Fama French Carhart four-factor risk model exposures for an arbitrary stock using live data.
 In this example, we analyze Apple Inc. (AAPL) to understand how its returns are influenced by various risk factors.

+## Fama French Carhart Four-Factor Model

+The four factors in this model are:

+1. **Market Risk Premium (Mkt-RF):** Represents the excess return of the market over the risk-free rate.
+Measures overall market risk.
+2. **Size (SMB - Small Minus Big):** Captures the size effect by comparing returns of small-cap stocks to large-cap stocks.
+3. **Value (HML - High Minus Low):** Measures the value effect by comparing high book-to-market (value) stocks to low book-to-market (growth) stocks.
+4. **Momentum (MOM):** Accounts for the momentum effect, where past performance trends continue.

 ## Libraries Used

 The following libraries were used in this project: